kiffie/rpi-i2s-spdif/README.md

 ![RPi Mod Bottom](https://raw.githubusercontent.com/kiffie/rpi-i2s-spdif/master/doc/rpi_mod_bottom.jpg)

 Instead of performing this modification, an optical transmitter module can be connected to the PCM_DOUT pin in order connect the Raspberry Pi to an optical fiber.

-## Status

-The driver works on a Raspberry Pi Model B (with P5 header) when connected to a simple audio DAC with an S/PDIF input.
-Not clear if more complex devices like AV receivers expect the sub code be present in the S/PDIF stream.

-Adaptation of the driver to the newer models having a 40 pin IO connector should be possible.
-It appears that the I2S interface is still available but the driver software must probably map it to different GPIO pins.
-The 40 pin header has GPIO21 available on pin 40.
-Thus, PCM_DOUT shoule be mapped to GPIO21 (rather than GPIO31) for the newer models.

-## Installation

-The module can be compiled (either on the PC or on the RPI) using the Makefile after adapting the path to the kernel headers.

-The compiled module `bcm2708-i2s-spdif.ko` may be copied e.g. to `/lib/modules/$(uname -r)/updates/bcm2708-i2s-spdif.ko`